-- One of Isaac Asimov's Azazel short stories is about a police detective who believes the most ridiculous stories told by the suspects (like a shop robber saying that the owner gave him a gun and started putting money in his pockets).
-The titular demon makes him a Living Lie Detector to compensate... causes some problems with his girlfriend, but that's another matter.
+- One of Isaac Asimov's George and Azazel short stories is about a police detective who believes the most ridiculous stories told by the suspects (like a shop robber saying that the owner gave him a gun and started putting money in his pockets).
+Azazel makes him a Living Lie Detector to compensate... causes some problems with his girlfriend, but that's another matter.

 - Mr. Gullible the substitute teacher from The Amanda Show, as his name implies, is really gullible.
 When someone would tell him an obvious lie, he would ask them "Really?" and then he will believe the lie as long as everyone who's in on the lie agrees it's true.

-- Barney Stinson from How I Met Your Mother is as an adult still believing all the ridiculous lies his mother has told him as a child.
+- Barney Stinson from How I Met Your Mother is an adult yet still believes all the ridiculous lies his mother told him as a child.
 This is also quite ironic, considering that Barney is a notorious liar himself.

 - In one case, he tells a Viking allied with the Burgund king that the Burgund was giving up all his lands (the Burgund doesn't speak their language and tends to repeat what he just heard because it sounds funny to him) with this exchange:

-- And in another where the Mongol horde showed up (all two of them), Arthur convinced Attila that the castle didn't contain anything of value at all, to the point where Attila's demands kept going lower (at one point demanding the table linen, but Bohort refused).
-In the end he demands the queen, gets Arthur's Ax-Crazy bodyguard Grudu in obvious drag, and accepts her as the real deal.
+- And in another where the Mongol horde shows up (all two of them), Arthur convinces Attila that the castle doesn't contain anything of value at all, to the point where Attila's demands keep going lower (at one point demanding the table linen, but Bohort refuses).
+In the end, he demands the queen, gets Arthur's Ax-Crazy bodyguard Grüdü in obvious drag, and accepts her as the real deal.